FPGAwars/apio/COMMANDS.md

   The command 'apio sim' simulates the default or the specified testbench file and displays its simulation results in a graphical GTKWave window.
-The testbench is expected to have a name ending with _tb, such as main_tb.v or main_tb.sv.
+The testbench is expected to have a name ending with _tb, such as 'main_tb.v' or 'main_tb.sv'.
 The default testbench file can be specified using the apio.ini option 'default-testbench'.
 If 'default-testbench' is not specified and the project has exactly one testbench file, that file will be used as the default testbench.

   Example:
-    apio sim                   # Simulate the default testbench. apio sim my_module_tb.v    # Simulate the specified testbench.
+    apio sim                   # Simulate the default testbench. apio sim my_module_tb.v    # Simulate the specified testbench. apio sim my_module_tb.sv   # Simulate the specified testbench.

+  [NOTE] Testbench specification is always the testbench file path relative to the project directory, even if using the '--project-dir' option.

-  [Important] Avoid using the Verilog '$dumpfile()' function in your testbenches, as this may override the default name and location Apio sets for the generated .vcd file.
+  [IMPORTANT] Avoid using the Verilog '$dumpfile()' function in your testbenches, as this may override the default name and location Apio sets for the generated .vcd file.